 Uses of Cash Flow Coverage Ratio

-The importance of cash flow coverage ratio is different to different people.
+The importance of this ratio is different for different people.

 Management of a Company